Ziggy-Z/Capstone-Project/README.md

 What are the most significant factors contributing to student failure, and how can classification models be used to predict academic performance?

 ### Data Sources
 The dataset includes information collected through school reports and questionnaires, encompassing a wide range of features such as student grades, demographics, social factors, parental involvement, and school-related attributes.
-For this analysis, we'll be exploring Math grades as they are a standart learning material across the world.
+For this analysis, we'll be exploring Math grades as they are a standard learning material across the world.

 The link to the data source can be found here from Kaggle: https://www.kaggle.com/datasets/dillonmyrick/high-school-student-performance-and-demographics?resource=downloadLinks

 citation: P. Cortez and A. Silva.
 Using Data Mining to Predict Secondary School Student Performance.
-In A. Brito and J. Teixeira Eds., Proceedings of 5th FUture BUsiness TEChnology Conference (FUBUTEC 2008) pp. 5-12, Porto, Portugal, April, 2008, EUROSIS, ISBN 978-9077381-39-7.
+In A. Brito and J. Teixeira Eds., Proceedings of 5th Future Business Technology Conference (FUBUTEC 2008) pp. 5-12, Porto, Portugal, April, 2008, EUROSIS, ISBN 978-9077381-39-7.

 ### Methodology
 * **Data Preprocessing:** Cleaning and preparing the data for analysis.